EvernodeXRPL/evernode-sdk/evernode/tutorial-basics.md

 You can use [Evernode developer kit](../evdevkit/index.md) to deploy your [HotPocket smart contracts](../hotpocket/concepts.md#smart-contract) on Evernode.
 Evernode developer kit Internally interact with Evernode (via [XRPL](https://xrpl.org/)) to create Evernode instances and deploy your smart contracts on the [Evernode network](https://dashboard.evernode.org).

 You have learned how to test your Smart Contracts locally with `hpdevkit` in the [hpdevkit basic tutorial](../hotpocket/tutorial-basics.md).
 Now let's see how you can acquire instances from Evernode and deploy smart contract you've implemented.
-First you need to have a XRPL account with EVRs for the tenant.
+First you need to have an XRPL account with EVRs for the tenant.

 ## Install Evernode developer kit